-Flaky pastry filled with tequila-spiked peaches then deep fried and coated with spiced sugar.
-Fried Tequila-Peach Hand Pies are sinfully delicious!
+Peach Hand Pies, fried or baked, are sinfully delicious.
+Flaky pastry is filled with tequila-spiked peaches then deep fried and coated with spiced sugar.
+Wow!

 I usually try to write a little about each recipe I post, either an explanation of how the recipe was developed and perfected, or maybe a bit about the science behind the recipe.

 But do I really need to say anything about this recipe?
 I mean, seriously, why wouldn’t I make fried hand pies filled with fresh peaches, and why wouldn’t I add a little spice to the peaches, and, me being me, why wouldn’t I add just a hint of tequila to the peaches?